 - Prepared to teach courses in counseling skills and counseling theories.

-- Prepared to supervise counselors and counseling students who are providing individual, group counseling, and/or couple and family counseling.
+- Prepared to supervise counselors and counseling students who are providing individual/triadic, group, and/or marriage couple and family counseling.

 - Prepared to teach selected courses in one or more of the CACREP major areas.

 - Prepared to teach selected courses in the general CACREP common core.

 - Prepared to evaluate counselor education programs and counseling sites.

 - Knowledgeable of professional issues in the counselor education and counseling fields.